Kiep13/Salesforce-Trainee/README.md

 2. On Account page should appear message about account changing
 3. Message should include data about changes.
 For example: <br/>
  Account Name ExactTarget ->  Salesforce Marketing Cloud

+ ***

+## Task 4

+1. Add to Account piclist field with values "Team 1, Team 2, Team 3"
+2. In dependency of value of this picklist account should be visible for people, which in group with such name  Team 1, Team 2, Team 3